-The Division of Health Policy and Insurance Research (HPI) invites nominations for the inaugural Aaka Pande and Sumit Majumdar Memorial Award.
+The Division of Health Policy and Insurance Research (HPI) invites nominations for the second Aaka Pande and Sumit Majumdar Memorial Award.
 The Award honors the inspirational lives and work of two former HPI fellows: Aakanksha Pande, BS, MS, PhD and Sumit ‘Me2’ Majumdar, MD, MPH, FRCPC whose lives tragically ended far too early.

 Through the Aaka Pande and Sumit Majumdar Memorial Award, the Division recognizes annually the talents of outstanding research fellows who are making significant contributions to constructive health policy dialogue through exceptional papers, highly regarded blogs or op-eds.

 1. Be a current or former fellow in the Department of Population Medicine.